How to make seed bombs

-- Add kelp powder, cinnamon, and turmeric to the paper in the bowl.
+Add the kelp powder, cinnamon, and turmeric to the paper in the bowl.

 In small batches, process the wet paper with your food processor to make paper mache (about 5 minutes)

 If the food processor doesn’t mash all the paper, try adding back a small amount of water.
 You want the paper to be coarsely mashed.
-You should see fiber at the edges of your mache.
+Process until you see fiber strands at the edges of your mache.
 This will hold the finished seed bomb together as it dries and contracts.

 Wear gloves if you used turmeric in the recipe or you’ll have yellow fingers.